Behaviour therapy: Treatment of mental disorders

 Exposure and prevention procedure techniques can be used to treat people who have anxiety problems as well as any fears or phobias.
 These procedures have also been used to help people dealing with any anger issues as well as pathological grievers (people who have distressing thoughts about a deceased person).

 Virtual reality therapy deals with fear of heights, fear of flying, and a variety of other anxiety disorders.
 VRT has also been applied to help people with substance abuse problems reduce their responsiveness to certain cues that trigger their need to use drugs.

 Shaping and graded task assignments has been used in dealing with suicide and depressed or inhibited individuals.
 This is used when a patient feel hopeless and they have no way of changing their lives.
 This hopelessness involves how the person reacts and responds to someone else and certain situations and their perceived powerlessness to change that situation that adds to the hopelessness.
 For a person with suicidal ideation, it is important to start with small steps.
 Because that person may perceive everything as being a big step, the smaller you start the easier it will be for the person to master each step.
 This technique has also been applied to people dealing with agoraphobia, or fear of being in public places or doing something embarrassing.

-Contingency contracting has been used to deal with behaviour problems in delinquents and when dealing with on task behaviours in students.
+Contingency contracting has been used to effectively deal with behaviour problems in delinquents and when dealing with on task behaviours in students.

 Token economies are used in controlled environments and are found mostly in psychiatric hospitals.
 They can be used to help patients with different mental illnesses but it doesn't focus on the treatment of the mental illness but instead on the behavioural aspects of a patient.
-The response cost technique has been used to address a variety of behaviours such as smoking, overeating, stuttering, and psychotic talk.
+The response cost technique has been used to successfully address a variety of behaviours such as smoking, overeating, stuttering, and psychotic talk.